druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Bayesian optimization tunes faster with a less manual process vs. sequential tuning.
 The RMSE in this example is comparable.

-In every case I've applied them, HyperOpt and Optuna have given me at least a small improvement in the best metrics I found using grid search methods.
+In every case I've applied them, Hyperopt and Optuna have given me at least a small improvement in the best metrics I found using grid search methods.
 Additionally, it's fire-and-forget.

 Is the Ray framework the way to go for hyperparameter tuning?
 Provisionally, yes.
-Ray provides integration between the underlying ML (e.g. XGBoost), the Bayesian search (e.g. HyperOpt), and early stopping (ASHA).
-It allows us to easily swap in additional search algorithms, although HyperOpt and Optuna are the most popular (and I haven't yet had success with others).
-If after a while I find I am always using e.g. HyperOpt and never use clusters, I might use the native HyperOpt/XGBoost integration without Ray, to access any native features and because it's one less technology in the stack to break..
+Ray provides integration between the underlying ML (e.g. XGBoost), the Bayesian search (e.g. Hyperopt), and early stopping (ASHA).
+It allows us to easily swap in additional search algorithms, although Hyperopt and Optuna are the most popular (and I haven't yet had success with others).
+If after a while I find I am always using e.g. Hyperopt and never use clusters, I might use the native Hyperopt/XGBoost integration without Ray, to access any native features and because it's one less technology in the stack to break..

 Clusters?
 Most of the time I don't have the need, costs add up.
 The longest run I have tried, with 4096 samples, ran overnight on desktop.
 My MacBook Pro w/16 threads and desktop with 12 threads and GPU are plenty powerful for this data set, and I only see about 2x speedup on the 16-instance cluster.
 Setting up the test I expected at least 2x speedup and a better result and I didn't see that.
 Still, it's useful to have the clustering alternative in the back pocket.
 In production it may be more standard and maintainable to deploy with Terraform, Kubernetes than Ray native YAML config interface.